 The project will run for one year from 1 February 2021 to 31 January 2022.

 The project seeks to extend and expand on the work begun in Describing Diversity, supporting and enabling theatre professionals and audio describers to engage with and explore the report’s findings in order to promote the creation of inclusive descriptions which celebrate diversity in ethical ways.
-We will work with directors, casting directors, actors, access professionals, front-of-house teams at five producing theatres / theatre companies (including Donmar Warehouse, Shakespeare’s Globe, Mind the Gap, one of Europe’s leading learning disability theatre companies and Octagon Theatre, Bolton) as well as audio describers (VocalEyes, Mind’s Eye Description and Totally Inclusive People) and blind and visually impaired theatregoers, to promote the value of AD as both a communicator and a driver of equality, diversity and inclusion.
+We will work with directors, casting directors, actors, access professionals, front-of-house teams at five producing theatres / theatre companies (Donmar Warehouse, Royal Exchange, Shakespeare’s Globe, Mind the Gap, one of Europe’s leading learning disability theatre companies and Octagon Theatre, Bolton) as well as audio describers (VocalEyes, Mind’s Eye Description and Totally Inclusive People) and blind and visually impaired theatregoers, to promote the value of AD as both a communicator and a driver of equality, diversity and inclusion.
 IDEA will also seek to increase the diversity of audio describers, blind and partially sighted theatre goers and theatre professionals by engaging under-represented groups with the creation and reception of inclusive audio description.

 We will promote inclusive audio description by taking the report’s describer-led recommendations back to theatre professionals and blind and visually impaired audience members in a series of workshops, discussions and performances, as well as through online collaboration and resources, such as a video and a MOOC.